Shelley F. Conroy, EdD, RN, CNE

 Dr. Shelley F. Conroy is a Tenured Professor of the Baylor University Louise Herrington School of Nursing.
 She has more than 40 years of experience in higher education and administration, and nursing and healthcare leadership.
 She served as Dean of the LHSON from January 2012 through June 2020.

 An AACN Wharton Executive Nurse Fellow and Certified Nurse Educator by NLN, she is also a member of Sigma Theta Tau, International.
 Dean Conroy holds a Master of Science degree in Maternal-Infant Nursing with a role specialization in Nursing Education from Virginia Commonwealth University, and a Doctor of Education degree in Curriculum and Instruction from the University of Central Florida with a specialization in nursing education and a cognate in health policy.
 Recognized for her extensive knowledge, her clinical nursing experience includes: postpartum, labor and delivery, Lamaze instructor, Parent Educator, Staff Development Director, Risk Manager and Maternal Child Health Director/Associate Nurse Executive.

 Notably, she holds numerous professional awards and recognitions received throughout her career.
-She was recognized as a Marquis Who’s Who in 2019, named to the Great 100 Nurses of DFW 2016, a D Magazine Excellence in Nursing Leadership Finalist for both 2014 and 2015, and was honored as a Visionary Nurse Leader by Virginia Commonwealth University in 2013 and Virginia’s Outstanding Nurse by the VNA of Virginia in 1999.
+She was recognized as a Marquis Who’s Who in 2019, named to the Great 100 Nurses of DFW in 2016, a D Magazine Excellence in Nursing Leadership Finalist for both 2014 and 2015, and honored as a Visionary Nurse Leader by Virginia Commonwealth University in 2013 and Virginia’s Outstanding Nurse by the VNA of Virginia in 1999.
 Dr. Conroy was named as the first nurse member of the Baylor University Medical Center Board of Trustees in 2012.